cmarfil/Laravel-CleanTempFiles/README.md

 	}
 ```

-On app/start/artisan.php insert:
+On app/start/artisan.php add:
 ```
-Artisan::add(new maintenance);
+Artisan::add(new cleanTmp);
 ```

 Note that two configuration items are used: